mjbp/storm-google-map/README.md

 See the options below for configuring your map.

-Available in two versions - the full version allowing multiple markers, clustering, spidering, and custom overlays.
-The lite version only loads the map and one uninteractive marker.
-The lite version is contained in the dist/ folder.
+Available in two versions - the full version allowing multiple markers, clustering, spidering, and custom infobox overlays.
+The lite version only loads the map within interactive markers, and can be found in the dist/ folder.

 ## Example
 [https://mjbp.github.io/storm-google-map](https://mjbp.github.io/storm-google-map)